 Empowered Educators This is an asynchronous online course that I’ve created for secondary Spanish teachers who teach heritage speakers or dual language immersion classes.
 It’s aimed at giving new(er) teachers the knowledge base and lesson ideas to get a confident start.
 It’s available at any time to work through at your own pace.

 CARLA This summer there is both a heritage language institute and a secondary immersion institute that I’ve attended and can vouch for as being great!

-Heritage Teacher Workshop 2023 info not yet available.
-Experienced teachers and workshop leaders Adrienne Brandenburg and Mary Beth Johnson have led both in-person and virtual workshops for teachers of Spanish for heritage speakers.
+Heritage Teacher Workshop Experienced teachers and workshop leaders Adrienne Brandenburg and Mary Beth Johnson have led both in-person and virtual workshops for teachers of Spanish for heritage speakers.
 In 2023 this workshop will be June 12-13 in Fort Collins, Colorado.

-University of Texas at Austin While not all 2023 info is listed yet, event recordings from the past few years are available for free on topics like heritage learners.
+University of Texas at Austin Event recordings from the past few years are available for free on topics like heritage learners.
 This is especially helpful for college and university instructors.

 National Symposium on Spanish as a Heritage Language – The symposium, which is aimed at those in academia, is April 13-15, 2023 at Harvard University in Massachusetts.

-Project GLAD and Dual Language– 2023 info not yet available.
-Dual Language Education of New Mexico (the hosts of La Cosecha) has their institute simultaneously in Albuquerque and virtually this year.
+Project GLAD and Dual Language– Dual Language Education of New Mexico (the hosts of La Cosecha) has summer workshops in June.
 Project GLAD teaches academic language and literacy and is a great technique for native and second language learning.